Overview

 Selected Publications

-- *Odegaard JI, *Ricardo-Gonzalez RR, Goforth MH, Morel CR, Subramanian V, Mukundan L, Red Eagle A, Vats D, Brombacher F, Ferrante Jr AW, Chawla A. (2007) Macrophage-specific PPARgamma controls alternative activation and improves insulin resistance.
-Nature 447 :1116-1120
+- *Odegaard JI, *Ricardo-Gonzalez RR, Goforth MH, Morel CR, Subramanian V, Mukundan L, Red Eagle A, Vats D, Brombacher F, Ferrante AW Jr, Chawla A. Macrophage-specific PPARgamma controls alternative activation and improves insulin resistance.
+Nature (2007) 447:1116-1120

-- Obstfeld AE, Sugaru E, Thearle MS, Francisco AM, Gayet C, Ginsberg HN, Ables EV, Ferrante Jr AW (2010) CCR2 regulates the hepatic recruitment of myeloid cells that promote obesity-induced hepatic steatosis Diabetes 59:916-25
+- Obstfeld AE, Sugaru E, Thearle MS, Francisco AM, Gayet C, Ginsberg HN, Ables EV, Ferrante AW Jr. CCR2 regulates the hepatic recruitment of myeloid cells that promote obesity-induced hepatic steatosis.
+Diabetes (2010) 59:916-25

 - Kosteli A, Sugaru E, Haemmerle G, Martin JF, Lei J, Zechner R, Ferrante Jr AW.
-(2010) Weight Loss and lipolysis activate an immune response in mice Journal of Clinical Invesigation 120:3466-79
+Weight loss and lipolysis promote a dynamic immune response in murine adipose tissue J Clin Invest (2010) 120:3466-79

 For a complete list of publications, please visit PubMed.gov